-Given a Hi-C contact map represented by a weighted matrix W, we define a similar objective function Q as
+Following the network formalism, given a Hi-C contact map represented by a weighted matrix W, we define a similar objective function Q as

-$$Q = \frac{1}{2N} \sum{i,j} (W{ij} - \gamma E{ij}) \, \delta{\sigma_i \sigma_j}$$ (2)
+$$Q = \frac{1}{2N} \sum{i,j} (W{ij})$$

+$-\gamma E{ij} \delta{\sigma_i \sigma_j}$

 Here, i, j index the equally binned genomic loci.
-N is the total number of pair-end reads. γ is called the resolution parameter that could be used to tune the size of resultant TADs.
+N is the total number of pair-end reads.
+E{ij} is the expected number of contacts between locus i and locus j. γ is the resolution parameter that could be used to tune the size of resultant TADs.
 Very much similar to the network setting, the identification of TADs aims to partition the loci into domains such that Q is optimized.
 Nevertheless, it is important to emphasize two points.
 First, unlike the case in a network, the bins in a chromosome form a continuous chain and therefore genomic loci belonging to a TAD have to form a continuous segment.
 Second, simply because of the physical nature of chromosome, the expected number of contacts between locus i and locus j depends on their genomic distance.
 Two loci that are close together in a 1-dimensional sense are expected to have a higher contact frequency as compared to two loci that are far apart.
 This point suggests that the null model E{ij} in equation (2) has to be modified.